Pavithrj/numerix/README.md

 ### 🧮 Calculation History
 ![History](./screenshots/history-demo.gif)
 Displays an animated, interactive list of recent calculations.
 Users can click on an entry to reuse it instantly.

 ---

-## 💡 Meta / Inspiration

-Built as a personal project to explore ReactJS, Tailwind CSS, and good UI/UX design principles.
-The idea was to create a stylish, keyboard-friendly calculator with smooth transitions and practical functionality.

----

-## 🏷️ Branding & Favicon

-This calculator is branded as **Numerix** and includes a custom logo and favicon for consistent visual identity.

----

-## 🚄 Performance

-Optimized with **Vite** and **Tree-Shaken Tailwind CSS**, ensuring lightning-fast loading and performance across devices.

----